Below is a historical overview, from 1881 to the present, of McCaw Hall.

 May 18, 1928: The new Civic Auditorium is dedicated, in part, by Seattle’s only female Mayor, Bertha K. Landes.
 The Civic Center also includes the Ice Arena (later became Mercer Arena, now The Opera Center) and Civic Field (now Memorial Stadium).

 1930’s: Patrons begin attending symphony concerts.

-1940’s: San Francisco Opera, Marianne Anderson, Danny Kaye, Arthur Rubinstein and many others make local appearances in the Auditorium.
+1940’s: San Francisco Opera, Marian Anderson, Danny Kaye, Arthur Rubinstein and many others make local appearances in the Auditorium.

 1956: Civic Center bond issue is proposed to upgrade the Civic Auditorium into a performance space for the 1962 World’s Fair.
 The bond passes and the Civic Auditorium receives $2.75 million for improvements to the exterior and public areas.
 No improvements are made to the mechanical, technical and backstage areas.

 1959: Construction begins to transform the aging Civic Auditorium into a 3,100-seat Opera House in preparation for the 1962 Seattle World’s Fair.

 April 21, 1962: Seattle Center Opera House Grand Opening.
 Van Cliburn performs Rachimanioff’s Piano Concerto No. 3.; Igor Stravinsky conducts the Seattle Symphony in performing his Firebird Suite.

 1964: Seattle Opera opens its first season with Tosca.